 After Shark Tank

-In personal news, she recently had a baby and found out she would be on Shark Tank when her daughter Avni was born.
+In personal news, she had another baby and found out she would be on Shark Tank when her daughter Avni was born.
 It’s common for businesses to pitch in front of the Sharks but don’t get picked to air.
 Sometimes this can delay deals because the Sharks themselves want to know if the episode will air.